tytydraco/yessleep/out/No_one_has_ever_lived_in_this_house.md

 Then again, there was firewood, and I did have a lighter.
 I quit smoking about two years prior, but I always kept it around, just in case.
 Breaking off a piece of bark, and lighting it, I double-checked to make sure the smoke cleared and went up.
 Surprisingly, it did.

 Glancing at my phone, I figured I could use it for a flashlight as well, but I didn’t want to drain the battery.
 Instead, I lit a fire, and left the front door open just in case the smoke didn’t entirely clear out.
-Carbon dioxide poisoning ain’t no joke.
+Carbon monoxide poisoning ain’t no joke.

 &#x200B;